 - Friendship-Building Activities for K-5

 How do we encourage friendship in the classroom?

 Like all the other subjects we teach, friendship must be taught and practiced.
-There are many ways that we can incorporate lessons and opportunities for practice into our daily plans and morning meetings.
+We can incorporate fun activities, lessons, and opportunities for practice into our daily plans, classroom activities, and morning meetings in many ways.

-Although it may seem like a small thing, building friendships between students may be the very thing that allows a student to be more open to the lessons you teach in the classroom.
+Although it may seem small, building friendships between students may be the very thing that allows students to be more open to the lessons you teach in the classroom.

 Below are some simple, effective ways to encourage friendship in the classroom.

 1. Teach Friendship Characteristics